Microsoft Managed Desktop

 VISION VIDEO

-UX PROCESS: 5.
-DESIGN FOR V1 RELEASE
+5. DESIGN FOR V1 RELEASE

 After the story review, we started working on the V1 release.